 We are purposefully encouraging New Orleans businesses to see Tulane University as a potential partner and customer–particularly for those companies who have never tried before.
 There are some exciting opportunities in the works that will empower our local economy and cost-effectively support Tulane.
 More information will be shared as it is available.

 Tulane is working to build on recent progress and identify new ways to achieve a more diverse student body.
 Tulane believes that it must be a leader in college access in the local community.
 Specifically, Tulane continues to expand its efforts to recruit from diverse local public high schools by building pathways for local junior and seniors to enroll.
-In the past year, the admissions team has hosted 34 college fairs in New Orleans, made recruiting visits to 25 local high schools, gave presentations on obtaining college financial aid at New Orleans public schools and provided ongoing support of local College Track sites.
+The admissions team hosts college fairs in New Orleans, makes recruiting visits to local high schools, gives presentations on obtaining college financial aid at New Orleans public schools and provides ongoing support of local College Track sites.

 Admissions is expanding collaborations with regional partners by reaching out to over 60 different community-based organizations working in the greater New Orleans area.
-In the coming weeks, leaders will announce a new program to reduce barriers to higher learning specifically for Louisiana students from lower-income families.
+Tulane is furthering our commitment to Louisiana with our college access initiative: The Louisiana Promise.
 The university is also requiring admissions counselors to complete implicit bias training to help ensure that each applicant is treated as a unique individual throughout the admissions process.

 Tulane’s success is tied directly to the success of New Orleans and the Gulf Coast region.
 Established in 2006, the Center for Public Service at Tulane unites academics and action, classroom and communities through which students, faculty, and community partners dedicate themselves to the transformation of civic life.